-Pre- retirement mortality Males: AM80 Females: AF80 Post- retirement mortality PA90 rated down 3 years Marital Status Marital status at date of leaving service.
+Pre-retirement mortality Males: AM80 Females: AF80 Post-retirement mortality Males: PA90 rated down 3 years Females: PA90 rated down 3 years Marital Status Marital status at date of leaving service.
 Where entitlement is based on spouse at retirement or earlier death a proportion married may be assumed.
-Age difference Males th circumstances wh payable only to a spouse's age may nree years older than females.
-In nere a spouse's pension would be member's current spouse that be used.
+Age difference Males three years older than females.
+In circumstances where a spouse's pension would be payable only to a member's current spouse that spouse's age may be used.